 One of the most frequent reasons we get called to help people fight debt collectors is when a person’s wages are taken hostage.
 It’s called garnishment, and it’s one of the most powerful ways a debt collector can get your money.
 A garnishment can hit unexpectedly, and can cause lots of problems, especially that you might not be able to make your bills for the next month.
 Here are some of the rules around garnishment, and some tips to help you deal with it.

-2. They can’t take your whole paycheck.
-In Minnesota, if a credit wants to take your wages, it must send you a “wage exemption notice” at least 10 days before it takes your money.
+In Minnesota, if a debt collector wants to take your wages, it must send you a “wage exemption notice” at least 10 days before it takes your money.
 You may be exempt from garnishment if you received public benefits in the past six months or if you were recently released from prison).
 If that’s the case, you must fill out the exemption notice and return it to the collector’s attorney within 10 days.